 It has come to light today that other players in our industry may not have taken these privacy obligations seriously.
 These actions cast a shadow that undermines the extensive efforts that others in the ecosystem have taken to adapt to these changes with integrity and transparency.

-Local Measure’s clients can rest assured that they and their customers are secure using our platform.
+Local Measure’s clients can rest assured that they and their customers are secure using our customer experience platform.
 From June through November 2018, we phased out data points that were being deprecated by Facebook and Instagram within their APIs.
-During that period we also audited our application and data to make sure any cached data that contained the soon to be removed data points were permanently dropped from our application.
+During that period we also audited our application and data to make sure any cached data that contained the soon-to-be-removed data points were permanently dropped from our application.
 These data points included a social media user’s full name, their avatar photo and the geotag/location tag of their post.

 We also updated the workflows in our product to comply with Facebook’s updated engagement rules.
 These rules don’t allow a brand to engage with a social media post unless the brand is explicitly photo-tagged or @mentioned in that same post.
 For those social media posts that don’t meet the above criteria, we redirect our brand clients to close the loop within the Facebook environment.
 We also added a GDPR-compliant way of obtaining the rights to use a social media user’s post within your own social media or marketing activity by obtaining their consent.